UFC 17: Redemption: Predictions & Analysis

 A few statistical edges stand out.
 Shamrock throws significantly more leather — a 4.7 sig. strike per minute gap.
 Shamrock is far more active with takedowns, averaging 23.7 more per 15 minutes.
 Horn has tighter striking defense, making opponents miss more often.

 The Pick: Frank Shamrock over Jeremy Horn.
-We're leaning Shamrock here at 74%, a solid but not overwhelming edge.
+The model is firm on this one: Shamrock at 78%.

 Pete Williams vs Mark Coleman

-There's a real Elo separation here: Coleman at 995 versus Williams at 853.
-That 142-point gap typically reflects a meaningful difference in recent quality of competition and results.
+There's a real Elo separation here: Coleman at 1075 versus Williams at 927.
+That 149-point gap typically reflects a meaningful difference in recent quality of competition and results.

 A few statistical edges stand out.
 Coleman throws significantly more leather — a 2.9 sig. strike per minute gap.
 Coleman is far more active with takedowns, averaging 3.5 more per 15 minutes.
 Williams has tighter striking defense, making opponents miss more often.

 The Pick: Mark Coleman over Pete Williams.
-The model gives Coleman a slight nod at 58% — this could easily go either way.
+The model is firm on this one: Coleman at 76%.

 Dan Henderson vs Carlos Newton